llvm/llvm-project/clang/docs/HLSL/FunctionCalls.rst

 For parameters that are output (or input and output), a temporary value is created in the caller.
 The temporary value is then passed by-address.
-For output-only parameters, the temporary is uninitialized when passed (it is undefined behavior to not explicitly initialize an ``out`` parameter inside a function).
+For output-only parameters, the temporary is uninitialized when passed (if the parameter is not explicitly initialized inside the function an undefined value is stored back to the argument expression).
 For input and output parameters, the temporary is initialized from  the lvalue argument expression through implicit or explicit casting from the lvalue argument type to the parameter type.

 On return of the function, the values of any parameter temporaries are written back to the argument expression through an inverted conversion sequence (if an